voxsim/knowledge/computer-science/data-structures/tree.md

 Example : Used in implementing efficient priority-queues, which in turn are used for scheduling processes in operating systems.
 Priority Queues are also used in Dijstra’s and Prim’s graph algorithms.
 Order statistics: The Heap data structure can be used to efficiently find the k’th smallest (or largest) element in an array.
 Heap is a special data structure and it cannot be used for searching of a particular element.

+Questions:
+1. Design an algorithm and write code to find the first common ancestor of two nodes in a binary tree.
+Avoid storing additional nodes in a data structure.
+NOTE: This is not necessarily a binary search tree.
+2. You are given a binary tree in which each node contains a value.
+Design an algorithm to print all paths which sum to a given value.
+The path does not need to start or end at the root or a leaf, but it must go in a straight line down.
+3. insert    // insert value into tree
+4. get_node_count // get count of values stored
+5. print_values // prints the values in the tree, from min to max
+6. delete_tree
+7. is_in_tree // returns true if given value exists in the tree
+8. get_height // returns the height in nodes (single node's height is 1)
+9. get_min   // returns the minimum value stored in the tree
+10. get_max   // returns the maximum value stored in the tree
+11. is_binary_search_tree
+12. delete_value
+13. get_successor // returns next-highest value in tree after given value, -1 if none